Nursing Ph.D. Dream Project

 Our Vision: The Nursing Ph.D.
 Dream Project

 At the UW School of Nursing, our Ph.D. alumni — trained to be educators and scientists — are playing crucial roles in solving our country’s nursing shortage, bringing diversity and cultural competency into their fields, and conducting life-changing research.
 Still, many of today’s students face financial barriers in gaining their doctorates and achieving their dreams.
 In response, and with the support of a generous community, we are creating the Nursing Ph.D.
 Dream Project.
-When you contribute to this project, you will give our Ph.D. candidates the gift of a lifetime: a full financial aid package that will completely fund their training.
+When you make a gift to support to this project, you contribute to our goal of raising sufficient endowed funds to fund a full financial aid package for each UW Nursing Science Ph.D. student in perpetuity.
 In turn, these students will bring powerful, culturally competent, and innovative health care to people here and around the world.
 Please join us today in building the future of nursing.

 Making a World of Difference for Nursing Ph.D.s

 The UW School of Nursing intends nothing less than to elevate health care: to recruit doctoral candidates who will help create a diverse, culturally competent workforce; to train and retain teachers who will serve as role models and mentors for generations of nurses; and to educate investigators who will broaden and advance research in order to meet the needs of their communities.